Evexi/Evexi/readme.md

 The application reads two environment variables from the Evexi admin portal at startup.

-### `type`
+### `autorun`

-Determines which API test suite is loaded by default when the application starts.
+Determines which API test suite is loaded and ran by default when the application starts.

 ### `docs`